dhiltonp/pop/docs/source/book/problem.rst

 Plugin Oriented Programming seeks to bring together concepts and wisdom from the history of computing in new ways to solve modern computing problems.
-To introduce Plugin Oriented Programming, it is necessary to first cover the problems in computing today, and where they came from.
-It is also important to answer the question of "why".
-Why is introducing a new programming paradigm today the answer to these problems?
+To introduce Plugin Oriented Programming, it is necessary to first cover the problems in computing today and where they came from.
+It is also important to answer the question of "why"; Why is introducing a new programming paradigm today the answer to these problems?

 Software development operates on a much larger scale today than ever in the history of the practice.
-In fact, software development operates on a scale much larger that any engineering practice in the history of the world.
+In fact, software development operates on a scale much larger than any engineering practice in the history of the world.
 Our economy, applications, devices and more, run on top of innumerable years of engineering effort.

-The magnitude of what has been created makes the great wonders of the world that have come before seem small in size.
-The pyramid of Giza, the international road network, the power grid, and many more feats, pale in comparison to the vast collection of software engineering that has been and continues to be created day by day.
+The magnitude of what has been created makes the great wonders of the world that have come before seem small in comparison.
+The pyramid of Giza, the international road network, the power grid, and many more feats, pale in comparison to the vast collection of software engineering that has been and continues to be architected day by day.

 The result is countless tracks of software, applications beyond human reckoning.